array_api_extra.testing.lazy_xp_function¶

 Notes

-A test function can circumvent this monkey-patching system by calling func as an attribute of the original module.
-You need to sanitize your code to make sure this does not happen.
+A test function can circumvent this monkey-patching system by using a namespace outside of the two above patterns.
+You need to sanitize your code to make sure this only happens intentionally.

-import mymodule from mymodule import myfunc lazy_xp_function(myfunc) def test_myfunc(xp): a = xp.asarray([1, 2]) b = myfunc(a) # This is jitted when xp=jax.numpy c = mymodule.myfunc(a) # This is not
+import mymodule from mymodule import myfunc lazy_xp_function(myfunc) def test_myfunc(xp): a = xp.asarray([1, 2]) b = myfunc(a) # This is wrapped when xp=jax.numpy or xp=dask.array c = mymodule.myfunc(a) # This is not